jacoscaz/bacnet-device/README.md

 # `bacnet-device`

-A TypeScript library for implementing BACnet IP devices in Node.js.
+A TypeScript library for implementing BACnet/IP devices in Node.js.

 ## Status